 The award includes attendance at the CMHP annual conference, held each autumn, with all accommodation and reasonable travel costs included, and two years’ CMHP membership.
 The award will be made to a winner and runner up.
 In addition, the winner will receive a prize award of £100.

-To be eligible for this award, your project must have been undertaken during your pre-registration training: this may either be as part of an undergraduate sandwich course or as part of postgraduate training.
+To be eligible for this award, your project must have been undertaken during your foundation training: this may either be as part of an undergraduate sandwich course or as part of postgraduate training.
 The project could be undertaken in any sector of pharmacy, including community, hospital, academia and industry.

 Your project must be wholly or mainly about a subject related to the practice of mental health pharmacy.
-It is anticipated that most projects undertaken by pre-registration pharmacists will be as part of an audit cycle, a literature search and evaluation as part of service development or a service evaluation, although applications need not be limited to such projects.
+It is anticipated that most projects undertaken by foundation trainee pharmacists will be as part of an audit cycle, a literature search and evaluation as part of service development or a service evaluation, although applications need not be limited to such projects.